 Relevance and Uses

 From an investor’s perspective, it is important to understand this concept to assess earning from a stock investment.
 For instance, a strong dividend growth history could indicate likely future dividend growth, which is a sign of long-term profitabilityProfitabilityProfitability refers to a company's ability to generate revenue and maximize profit above its expenditure and operational costs.
 It is measured using specific ratios such as gross profit margin, EBITDA, and net profit margin.
 It aids investors in analyzing the company's performance. for the stock.
 Further, a financial user can use any interval for the dividend growth calculation.
 This concept is also essential because it is primarily used in the dividend discount modelDividend Discount ModelThe Dividend Discount Model (DDM) is a method of calculating the stock price based on the likely dividends that will be paid and discounting them at the expected yearly rate.
 In other words, it is used to value stocks based on the future dividends' net present value., which finds extensive application in the determination of security pricing.

 You can download this Excel Template here – Dividend Growth Rate Formula Excel Template

 This has been a guide to what is Dividend Growth Rate?.
-Here we discuss the formula to calculate Dividend Growth Rate using the arithmetic mean and compounded growth rate method along with examples and downloadable excel sheet.
+Here we discuss the formula to calculate Dividend Growth Rate using the arithmetic mean and compounded growth rate method along with examples and a downloadable excel sheet.
 You can learn more about accounting from the following articles –